coffeexcode/capstone/mobile/README.md

 ### Expo Online

-Navigate to the hosted project url at <https://expo.io/@ricoflorentino/projects/mobile>.
+Navigate to the hosted project url on your at <https://expo.io/@conassist/projects/mobile>.

 Scan the QR Code on your browser with your system camera, the Expo app should have been prompted to open.

+If the above doesn't work, navigate to the Profile tab on the Expo app.
+Under **Published Projects**, select `mobile`.

 ## Testing